-The FHA requires that borrowers make 6 mortgage payments on their current FHA-insured loan, and that 210 days pass from the most recent closing date, in order to be eligible for a Streamline Refinance.
+The FHA requires that borrowers make six on-time mortgage payments on their current FHA-insured loan, and that 210 days pass from the most recent closing date, in order to be eligible for a Streamline Refinance.

 Loosely, Net Tangible Benefit is defined as reducing the “combined rate” by at least one-half of one percent.

 For instance, say a homeowner has an FHA loan opened in May 2019 with a rate of 4.00%, and an annual mortgage insurance premium equal to 0.85% of the mortgage amount.

 - The homeowner looks into a Streamline Refinance, and receives a rate quote at 3.25% with MIP of 0.85%

 - The new combined rate would be 4.10%, or three-quarters of one percent lower than the existing combined rate This FHA refinance would be eligible

 Another allowable Net Tangible Benefit is to refinance from an adjustable-rate mortgage to a fixed-rate mortgage.

 This is considered a benefit because fixed-rate mortgages have predictable rates and payments that carry less risk of default.

 Taking cash out of your equity is not an allowable Net Tangible Benefit, but the FHA does have a cash-out refinance loan that we’ll discuss below.